The primary training centre for An Garda Síochána, the Irish police force is the Garda College in Templemore, County Tipperary.

 Training in Templemore lasts 22 weeks and recruits learn law and police duties in a classroom environment.
 The course also includes drill, swimming, first aid, self defence, Irish and physical training.
 The college also has a closed circuit television studio to help with public speaking and court room practicals are recorded and shown to recruits.

 The second part of Garda training happens after the newly qualified Gardaí have completed a year on the beat.
-Bean Garda Bríd Doyle found some aspects of the training difficult, but is looking forward to being on the beat.
+Garda Bríd Doyle found some aspects of the training difficult, but is looking forward to being on the beat.

 If you’re active on your beat, I don’t see why it should be boring.